SamuelMarks/odbc-cli/README.md

 Database abstracted CLI—using Open Database Connectivity (ODBC)—intended for basic and batch Create Read Update Delete (CRUD) operations, and negotiating database connection using a secret manager.

+NOTE: You may need to install `unixodbc` on macOS, Linux (though the provided `musl` binary has it statically linked), and others; and on Windows you may need to install the ODBC driver for your database.
+For example, PostgreSQL: https://www.postgresql.org/ftp/odbc/releases/

 ## Usage

 ### Example